VrushankPatel/apex/docs/EXCHANGE_API_SETUP.md

-# Setting Up Exchange API Connections
+# Exchange API Setup Guide

-This guide explains how to configure your Arbitrage Detector to use real-time data from cryptocurrency exchanges instead of simulated data.
+This guide explains how to configure your APEX to use real-time data from cryptocurrency exchanges instead of simulated data.

 ## Overview

-The Arbitrage Detector can connect to multiple cryptocurrency exchanges via their APIs to access real-time market data.
+APEX can connect to multiple cryptocurrency exchanges via their APIs to access real-time market data.
 While the system includes a simulation mode for testing, connecting to actual exchanges provides the most accurate arbitrage detection.

 ## Exchange API Keys